 Hong Kong, Macau suspend Pfizer-BioNTech COVID-19 vaccine over 'flawed' vials

-HONG KONG: Hong Kong and Macau on Wednesday (Mar 24) said they were suspending the use of Pfizer-BioNTech's COVID-19 vaccine after being informed of a packaging problem with a batch of vials.
+HONG KONG: Hong Kong and Macau on Wednesday (Mar 24) said they are suspending the use of Pfizer-BioNTech's COVID-19 vaccine after being informed of a packaging problem with a batch of vials.

+Hong Kong's government said it has suspended vaccinations from two batches of the Pfizer-BioNTech shot while it investigates a report of defective packaging.

 "For the sake of precaution, the current vaccination must be suspended during the period of investigation," Hong Kong's government said in a statement.